What is TEIKEI agriculture?

 Mathematics plays an unexpectedly important role in regenerative agriculture, be it in the planning of water systems or the understanding of growth processes in nature.
 A deeper understanding of mathematical relationships helps to better understand and promote natural processes.
 In addition, the implementation of regenerative techniques requires a comprehensive knowledge of soil science, ecology and agricultural science in order to achieve the best possible results.
 Education therefore plays a crucial role in providing both farmers and communities with the necessary skills and knowledge required for the success of regenerative and natural agriculture.

-Natural vs. regenerative agriculture: differences, benefits and the importance of their connection
+Natural vs. regenerative agriculture: differences, benefits and the importance of their combination

 The Natural agriculture (Natural Farming) and the regenerative agriculture share many common principles, but there are also significant differences in their approaches.
-While the Natural agriculture relies on minimal human intervention and relies heavily on the earth's natural processes, regenerative agriculture aims to actively improve the soil through targeted measures such as carbon sequestration, water management and the use of animals.
+While the Natural agriculture While regenerative agriculture minimises human intervention and relies heavily on the earth's natural processes, regenerative agriculture aims to actively improve the soil through targeted measures such as carbon sequestration, water management and the use of animals.

-Advantages of natural farming lie in its simplicity and low dependence on technology or human labor.
-It is highly cost-effective and creates a system that is largely self-sustaining.
+Advantages of natural farming Its advantages lie in its simplicity and low dependence on technology or human labour.
+It is extremely cost-effective and creates a system that is largely self-sustaining.
 The downside is that this method can take a long time to deliver the desired yield, depending on the location, and it may be less adaptable to different climates and soils.

-The regenerative agriculture on the other hand, promotes active intervention by the farmer to accelerate natural regeneration processes.
+The regenerative agriculture on the other hand, encourages active intervention by the farmer to accelerate natural regeneration processes.
 This leads to faster results in terms of soil fertility and biodiversity.
-A disadvantage could be the higher workload and the need for technical aids that are not required in natural farming.
+A disadvantage could be the higher labour input and the need for technical aids, which are not required in natural farming.

 It is important to combine both approaches, as the combination of natural farming and regenerative methods offers a more comprehensive and sustainable solution.
 While natural farming ensures long-term stability and self-sufficiency, regenerative agriculture complements this approach with targeted measures to rapidly improve soil quality and yields.
 This combination makes it possible to achieve both short-term and long-term goals in harmony with nature.